What is WATCH D.O.G.S.® (Dads Of Great Students)?

 What do WatchDOGS do (while they are at school)?

 During the day, WatchDOGS may read and work on flash cards with students, play at recess, eat lunch with students, patrol the school entrances and hallways, assist with traffic flow and any other assigned activities where they actively engage with not only their own students, but other students as well.

 Many school principals have reported that the mere presence of a WatchDOG dad dramatically reduces reports of bullying.
 On the day of their participation, WatchDOG dads are given a brief review of their involvement and they wear an official WATCH D.O.G.S. t-shirt with a disposable ‘Dog Tag’ identifying them as a WatchDOG.

 Will men really spend a full day at school?

-Yes!
-WATCH D.O.G.S. has a great track record of bringing fathers and father figures to school for the whole day.
-If you run your program as we outline for you, men will show up.
-While volunteering a day is a sacrifice for these fathers and father figures, once they serve their day they will be glad that they did.
+That is up to YOU!
+WATCH D.O.G.S. has a great track record of bringing fathers and father figures to school for the whole day, but you are welcome to spend as much time at school as you can.
+If a couple hours fit your schedule, great!
+If a couple days a week fit your schedule, wonderful!
+While volunteering is a sacrifice for these fathers and father figures, once they serve their day they will be glad that they did.
 In fact, in many cases these fathers and father figures will sign up for more days, both because they had an incredible experience and because it gives them a greater appreciation for what the teachers are doing to educate their child.